imthiyas25/Deepfake-Detection-Using-Machine-Learning/README.md

-# Deepfake-Detection-Using-Machine-Learning
-Project Overview
+📚 Project Overview

-Subscribe Welcome to the Deepfake Detection project!
-A Machine Learning system to detect deepfakes (Deepfake detect) in this repository, What are deepfakes and how do they work?
-This project helps analyze these manipulated media files using advanced machine learning algorithms, thereby verifying the authenticity of visual content.
+Welcome to the Deepfake Detection project!
+This repository contains the implementation of a machine learning-based system designed to detect deepfake videos.
+Deepfakes refer to synthetic media in which a person in an existing image or video is replaced with someone else's likeness.
+This project leverages advanced machine learning techniques to analyze and identify these manipulated media files, ensuring the authenticity of visual content.

-Features
+✨ Features

-Data Preprocessing - Scripts to clean the dataset, sort into folders containing only one person, and compute the faces bounding boxes and landmarks.
+🔍 Data Preprocessing: Scripts to clean and preprocess the dataset, including face extraction and alignment.

-After preparing the data, the data issues were fixed, the real faces and deepfake faces were uploaded into the model for implementation done on the 3 machine learning models to detect the deepfakes using CNN (Convolutional Neural Networks).
+🧠 Model Training: Implementation of various machine learning models, including Convolutional Neural Networks (CNNs), to detect deepfakes.

-Evaluation Metrics: Components used to check the performance of our model through some metrics such as accuracy, precision, recall, F1-score.
+📊 Evaluation Metrics: Tools to evaluate the model's performance using metrics such as accuracy, precision, recall, and F1-score.

-Prerequisites:
-Python 3.7+
-TensorFlow or PyTorch
-OpenCV
-Flask (for deployment)
+📈 Visualization: Code to visualize training progress, model performance, and detection results.
+🚀 Deployment: Instructions and scripts to deploy the trained model for real-time deepfake detection.